 Can Ghibli Park be a day trip from Tokyo

-Yes, but we wouldn’t really recommend it — it would make for a fairly long and exhausting day.
+Yes, but we wouldn’t recommend it — it would make for a long and exhausting day.
 It’s better to make it part of a longer Nagoya trip, or a stop on a trip between Tokyo and Osaka or Kyoto.

 How long do you need at Ghibli Park?